keenanpayne/keenanpayne.com/posts/rotating-text-css-animation.md

 ---
-permalink: '/rotating-text-css-animation/'
+permalink: "/rotating-text-css-animation/"
-title:  'Rotating text with CSS animations'
+title: "Rotating text with CSS animations"
 meta:
-  description: 'Learn how to make rotating text using only HTML and CSS in this tutorial.'
+  description: "Learn how to make rotating text using only HTML and CSS in this tutorial."
 date: 2019-07-12
 type: Tutorial
 tags: